Overall Score 7 Represents average audio ecosystem compatibility score.

 are lighter than the Jabra Evolve2 Buds by -1.4g

-Jabra Evolve2 Buds have sweat resistance
+Jabra Evolve2 Buds are resistant to sweat

 Both Nothing Ear 1 and Jabra Evolve2 Buds have stereo speakers